-38 Emergency Response volunteer opportunities in Western Australia WA found Show all organisationsPage 1 of 4
+38 Emergency Response volunteer opportunities in Western Australia WA found.
+Show opportunities from all organisationsPage 1 of 2

 We require 2-3 people who we can train to become Volunteer Firefighters who preferably live in the Northam town site area (1.5hrs from Perth.)
 Work hrs are dependent on your availability.
 Be part of a friendly and supportive team, get active, make new friends, learn valuable job skills, serve your community and challenge yourself today!

 While the primary role of the SES is to respond to incidents involving floods and storms, it also provides crucial support and assistance to other emergency service organisations.
 SES is open to men and women with a reasonable degree of physical fitness and a passion to get involved within their community.
 When a natural disaster strikes or an emergency situation arises, DFES’s SES volunteers can be found providing a wide range of volunteer services to help the community.

 Not all of the volunteer work with the Bush Fire Brigade involves active fire containment or rescue activities.
 DFES provides training for fire education programs that involve volunteers visiting schools, service groups, seniors' homes and local businesses to promote safety messages.
 Other various roles of the BFB include administration and equipment maintenance.

 Volunteers undertake various roles according to their abilities, interests and what they are comfortable with.
 Support members undertake non operational roles eg. welfare, communications and peer support.

 VMRS Volunteers roles include crewing a marine vessel, Radio Communications, Chart reading and Navigation and Administration.

 To work on a roster to cover the Water Rescue Group and work within a team to ensure the effective communications on the Mandurah Waterways.